code-423n4/2023-03-asymmetry-findings/data/chaduke-Q.md

 Mitigation:
 Whenever some weight is changed, either by addDerivative() or by adjustWeight(), call ``rebalanceToWeights()`` to rebalance all the derivatives according to the new weight distribution.

+QA8: There is no _gap[50] state variable for the upgradable contracts.

+It is important to declare a uint _gap[50] state variable for the following upgradable implementation contracts so that when they are upgraded with the introduction of new state variables, other inheriting contracts will not be disturbed.
+A storage gap allows new variables to be added in future versions of the contracts without changing the inheritance chain. see https://docs.openzeppelin.com/contracts/4.x/upgradeable#storage_gaps for further explanation.